 - 1. The sequence of the academic years is fixed.
 The required sequence of exams is determined by the entrance requirements defined for the study units as described in the study guide: - 2.
-The Case study projects build upon each other and have to be studied and assessed in the scheduled order: - 3.
-The MSc Research can only be entered when the student has passed the case study projects of the first academic year of the study programme; - 4.
-The student can only start the Internship when the midterm review of the academic and research phase was positive. - 5.
-The rules for deviations from this sequence are described in Article 3.5 of the Common Elements of the EER
+The Case study projects build upon each other and have to be studied and assessed in the scheduled order; - 3.
+The MSc Research can only be entered when the student has obtained the minimum amount of credits mentioned in art.
+J.1: - 4.
+The student can only start the Internship when the proposal defence was a pass in the academic and research phase. - 5.
+The rules for deviations from this sequence are described in Article 3.5 of the Common Elements of the EER.